hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added hideable columns to Forms and Events tables.
 * Admin menu moved to the toplevel with subpages.
 * Added a filter to change admin menu appearance.
-* Add modern dialog to the System Info page.
+* Add modern dialog to the System Info admin page.
+* Add modern dialog to the Gravity Forms edit page.
+* Add modern dialog to the Ninja Forms edit page.

 = 4.0.1 =
 * Added pagination to the Forms and Events pages.